Home Top Origins Naming Family Tree

 The La tribe is a mixed tribe of Seekers of the Sun and Keepers of the Moon.
-The original La Seekers branched from the L following the tribe's exodus from Ilsabard following Garlemald's invasion of the Kingdom of Nhalmasque.
-After a disagreement on where to take the tribe to safety divided them, the two Nuhns went their separate ways with their followers.
-THe younger of the Nuhns designated his new tribe the "La" as they were smaller in number.
+The original La Seekers branched from the L following a disagreement between the Nuhns regarding relocation of the tribe.
+The elder Nuhn believed in keeping the tribe within Eorzea while the younger felt the tribe would be better served overseas Ultimately, the two Nuhns went their separate ways with their followers.
+The younger of the Nuhns designated his new tribe the "La" as they were smaller in number.
 While they began solely as Seekers, they came to pick up the remnants of Keepers families fleeing Ilsabard.
 With the tribe struggling to find its place in and around Radz-at-Han, the added numbers could not be ignored.
 With conflicting traditions, the tribe settled on a mixed culture: It would be led by both the Seeker Nuhn and the Keeper Matriarch.
-Their first Nuhn remained the one who led the Seekers from the initial branch while the Matriarch was chosen between the three Matriarchs that had chosen to join their fragmented families to the tribe.
+Their first Nuhn remained the one who led the Seekers from the initial branch.
+The tribe Matriarch was given to Mone, the only Matriarch present of the three families who joined the La.

 The Nuhn would continue to breed as per Seeker tradition while the Keepers would keep their family units, but the Nuhn could mate with unmarried members of the Keepers at their and the Matriarch’s consent while the Keepers would be permitted to marry into a monogamous relationship with Seekers at their and the Nuhn’s consent.
-A Tia married to Keeper did not exempt him from being able to seek the title of Nuhn, but none attempted the title until Toris La’hahn (born La’toris Tia) sought and succeeded the role with the support of his wife, Keirna La’hahn.
-Keirna, herself, was elevated to the role of Matriarch of the Keepers two years later, creating the first instance of a married Nuhn-Matriach leadership.
+A Tia married to Keeper did not exempt him from being able to seek the title of Nuhn, but none attempted the title until Frey La’moul (born La’frey Tia) in 1498 and Toris La'hahn (born La'toris Tia) in 1510.
+Each followed extraordinary circumstances.
+In 1512, the first instance of a married Nuhn-Matriarch leadership arose when Keirna La'hahn was elevated to the role of tribe Matriarch.

 To keep with traditions, only children sired by the Nuhn received the Seekers’ naming.
 Any other child received their naming by Keeper traditions, but with La as a prefix to their mother’s surname similar to how La is a prefix to the forename for Seekers.
 This was due to Keepers of the Moon being Matriarchal whereas Seekers of the Sun were Patriarchal.
 Children in the La tribe only came about either through a union with the Nuhn or by marrying into the Keeper side of the tribe.
 Tia Seeker males were allowed to marry into the Keeper side as a way to have a family and children.
 In doing so, however, Tia males surrendered their “Tia” title as well as the “La” prefix of their given name, taking their new wife’s family name to follow their given name.
 Their children would then follow their mother’s Keeper traditions.